NASA-IMPACT/veda-data-pipelines/mwaa/README.md

   * Can be tested locally
   * No need to worry about scalability
   * No need to create cloudwatch rules and schedules (already included)
+  * You can re-run only the failed tasks